Sceptre/sceptre/docs/_source/docs/template_handlers.rst

 Loads a template from disk.
 Supports JSON, YAML, Jinja2 and Python files.
 Will be used if the ``template_path`` Stack config property is set, for backwards compatibility reasons.

+This is the default template handler type, setting the ``file`` type is option.

 Syntax:

 .. code-block:: yaml